Sunthorn Phu Memorial

 The Sunthorn Phu Memorial was built to commemorate Thai language poet Sunthorn Phu of the Rattanakosin era.
-He was Sunthorn Wohan, known as Sunthorn Phu.
+His full name was Phra Sunthorn Wohan, known as Sunthorn Phu (or Phu).
 The Sunthorn Phu Memorial is a park in Klaeng District, Rayong Province, Thailand.
-It is believed to be his father's birthplace.
+It is believed to be his father's birthplace, sometimes mistaken as Sunthorn Phu's birthplace (which is in Bangkok).

 History

 Sunthorn Phu Memorial Park is a 33.15-acre facility.
 The foundation stone was set on 30 December 1955 by Prime Minister Plaek Pibulsongkram, but construction stopped for 10 years, until 1968.
 The Rayong governor at that time was Vithya Kasetsaowapak, who donated 962,766.10 baht to purchase the land.
 It was completed on 5 March 1970 and had its opening on 25 May 1970.